Male vs. Female Brain: The Real Story

 Gender is not just between your legs or inside your head.

-It’s an experience.
-A layering.
-A truth that often defies structure.
+It’s an experience, a careful layering, and a truth that often defies structure.

 In relationships, it reminds us that we aren’t just reacting, we’re interpreting through different filters.
 Sometimes, conflict is just two brains trying to love each other in different dialects.